5 Real Estate Transaction Red Flags

-The Truth is that buying and securing a genuine land is a serious task!
-One of the main reasons that people are intimidated by land transaction, and some beginner investors fail, is because they realize that they lack real estate knowledge and couldn’t or suspect any red flags in real estate transactions.
+The truth is that buying and securing genuine land is a serious task!
+One of the main reasons that people fail as real estate investors, is because they realize that they lack real estate knowledge and couldn’t or suspect any red flags in real estate transactions.

 These 5 Real Estate Transaction Red Flags are signs to watch out for when going into any real Estate investment deals.

 Yes!
 You should be able to verify receipts and all documents relating to the land transaction you are about to close.
 You not unable to verify could lead you to serious trouble.
 Verify all land documents to make sure you are on a right track with the seller.

 Many real estate agents work on commission and so it is understandable that can be pushy, desperate and wanting to make you buy as soon as possible.

 It is important that you note their statements of words, like, “if you buy now, you’ll get a cheaper price,” or “buy now because there are other suitors are on ground and ready to buy.”

 They will try so hard by pressuring you to make a decision or a mistake that could rob you of thousands of Naira.
 Once you notice this, just flee!

 Apart from verifying the documents and all, you should be able to verify real owners of the land you want to buy.
 You can do this by doing a personal inspection and asking histories about the land or house from insider known person, chiefs living within the neighbourhood.